 When we are allocating the memory for any object then automatically reference count is incremented by 1.
 Ex.
 NSString *stringObject=[NSString alloc]init]; means you allocating the memory for stringObject.

-when we are releasing the memory then autometically reference count decrese by one (1).
+when we are releasing the memory then automatically reference count decrease by one (1).

 Whenever one object reference count values is Zero(0) then it’s called object is free.

-When we are using the “release” method then it will deallocate memory for the object and reference count also decrese by one (1).
+When we are using the “release” method then it will deallocate memory for the object and reference count also decrease by one (1).

 When we are calling “retain” method then memory will deallocated for the object but reference count will not decrease.